pauljriley/archer/README.md

 * Configuration-free generation of [API documentation](#api-documentation) using [Sami].
 * Automated [configuration](#automated-configuration) of repository and [Travis CI].
 * [Build artifact publication](#build-artifact-publication) to project [GitHub Pages].
+* Configuration-free integration with [Coveralls] for excellent test coverage metrics.

 ## Requirements